Athena-OS/athena/README.md

 <br>

 ## Latest Updates
-Here I would like to inform you about new features already tested and implemented that will be published in the next release, for keeping you always informed in a comfortable way.
+Here I would like to inform you about new features already tested and implemented that have been published in the newest release, for keeping you always informed in a comfortable way.

 The next release will provide:
 * Improved **PenTOXIC menu** responsiveness from 1 second on the current release to some milliseconds (almost instantaneous) on the new release